o7q/MediaDownloader/README.md

         -    **Format Dropdown** Specify the format for downloaded media to be converted to
         - **Format Info Button** Displays all media types found on the specified URL's web server
         - **Trim Length Inputs** Trims the download to a specific length with a start and end timestamp.
 Examples of valid times would be: `0:00 - 0:10` | `1:25 - 2:30` | `2:30:40 - 3:05:15`
+            - **Start and end trimming** You can specify to trim from the start time of the video or until the end time of the video with the checkboxes next to the textboxes

 <details>
 <summary><b>Extra Download Options</b></summary>